cmcb-warwick/VolumeFinder/README.md

 * Two further histograms compare MTs that are longer than 60 nm are within 80 nm of other MTs.
 This is independent of the spindle axis.
 * A comparison between the trajectories of MT segments with ellipsoid tangents calculated from an idealised spindle.

 Each cell/movie is analysed as a separate pxp.
 Use [SummaryPXP.ipf](https://github.com/quantixed/VolumeFinder/blob/master/SummaryPXP.ipf) to make a summary report of all your data.
+Compare distributions using the command `MakeComparison()`.

 ####Extra code